 That is exactly what I did.

 I actually bought an electronic blood pressure monitor device for the test.

 The test period was set for 2 weeks.

 First, I had to establish my base level blood pressure.

-I’ve fixed the time of the day to measure my BP at 6 am ever morning before I had any breakfast.
+I’ve fixed the time of the day to measure my BP at 6 am every morning before I had my breakfast.

-The time I take my BP measurement is the same because I didn’t want any variable to affect my test results.
+The time I took my BP measurement was the same because I didn’t want any variable to affect my test results.